 Financing warrants granted are valued using the residual value method.
-No financing warrants were granted during the three months ended September 30, 2020 and for the year ended June 30, 2020.
+No financing warrants were granted during the six months ended December 31, 2020 and year ended June 30, 2020.

-8. MANAGEMENT OF CAPITAL
+7. MANAGEMENT OF CAPITAL

 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the sourcing and exploration of mineral properties.
 The Company considers the items in shareholders' equity as capital.
 There has been no change to what the Company considers capital from the prior year.
 The Company does not have any externally imposed capital requirements to which it is subject.